laumandal/spotify_migrate/README.md

 4. Click 'show client secret', then copy the `Client ID` and `Client Secret` into `credentials.yml`
 5. Click 'edit settings' and add `http://localhost:8080/callback/` and `http://www.spotify.com/logout` to the `Redirect URIs`

-Once credentials.yml is filled out, you can simply run from the command line: `python3 spotify_migrate.py`
+Once `credentials.yml` is filled out, you can run from the command line: `python3 spotify_migrate.py`.

 ## Usage notes